Music provision at RVHS

 Key Stage 3

-Students learn keyboard and singing skills through different areas of musical history and media and how to use computer technology to aid composition.
+Students learn keyboard and singing skills through different areas of musical history and genre and how to use computer sequencing software to aid composition.

 Students learn music notation and diatonic chord sequences.

-Students learn about African and Indian music, Reggae, Salsa, Blues, dance music, advertising, film music, computer DJ mixing, radio, hooks and riffs, sound design, acapella, ostinato and ground bass.
+Students learn about African and Indian music, Reggae, Salsa, Blues, dance music, advertising, film music, hooks and riffs, sound design, ostinato and ground bass.

 Key Stage 4

-At KS4 students are offered GCSE music and use the Edexcel Exam Board.
+At key stage 4, students are offered GCSE music and study the Edexcel syllabus.

-They are required to compose two different compositions (30%), play/sing a solo and in a group (30%) and sit a listening exam, based on set works from four areas of study (40%).
+They are required to compose two different compositions (30%), play/sing a solo and ensemble piece (30%), and sit a listening exam which is based on four areas of study (40%).

 The areas of study are:

 Students study music for three hours per week.